seanpm2001/GitHub_Stats_A/Seasons/2/README.md

 This is an oveview of the second season (30 days, day 31-59) of using this tool (until the Personal Access Token expires) If results are sufficient, I may renew it for a third season.
 I could have extended it to 60 or 90 days, but I think 30 day intervals is the preferred way of doing this.

+A large segment of this month contains no data, due to my GitHub account being flagged for 8 days and counting.

 ## Season 2 notes

 <details open><summary><p lang="en"><b>Click/tap here to expand/collapse the Season 2 notes section</b></p></summary>